techidaily/site-phone-solutions/source/_posts/easy-steps-to-recover-deleted-call-history-from-htc-u23-pro-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-4">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        If you have any problem when using <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>, please let us know.
+        If you have any problem when using <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>, please let us know.
 Also, don't forget to backup deleted call history that you tried means to undelete.
     </p>
 </div>
 </div>